Originally posted April 30, 2008

-Fairchuk was born in 1932 in St. Boniface and raised in Horad MB (north of Elphinestone).
-Len’s day job was as a mechanic but eventually the arts would become his career.
-He was a fiddler, carver and painter.
-His talent for the latter landed him a job as a sign designer and then a job at a Hollywood movie studio as a set designer.
+Fairchuk was born in 1932 in St. Boniface and raised in Horad, Manitoba, north of Elphinestone.
+Len’s day job was a mechanic, but the arts would become his career.
+He was a fiddler, carver and painter, his talent for the latter landed him a job as a sign painter, then a set designer at a Los Angles movie studio.

-Upon his return to Manitoba Fairchuk wanted to continue on in the entertainment industry.
+Upon his return to Manitoba, Fairchuk wanted to continue in the entertainment industry.
 He used the format of a popular 1940’s and 50’s Manitoba radio show: “The CJOB Western Hour” and revived it for a television audience focusing on Aboriginal and Metis artists.

 If the embedded version doesn't work go here

-Fairchuk's involvement with the Rex seems to have had two distinct periods.
-In the 70's the Rex was the Winnipeg base for The Western Hour called Opry Grand.
+Fairchuk's involvement with the Rex theatre seems to have had two distinct periods.
+In the 70's the Rex, called Opry Grand, was the Winnipeg base for The Western Hour.

-Fairchuk died from a heart attack on April 4, 2004 at the age of 71.
-The following year he was among the inaugural inductees into the Aboriginal Music Hall of Fame for his support of aboriginal artist throughout the province.
+Fairchuk died of a heart attack on April 4, 2004 at the age of 71.
+The following year he was among the inaugural inductees into the Aboriginal Music Hall of Fame for his support of aboriginal artists throughout the province.

 Seeing the stage and the old posters I wonder what would have happened if more people had rallied behind Fairchuk and supported his dream to create an aboriginal country music venue and preserve a magnificent theatre ?